CharlesZ54/debbit/DOCKER_README.md

 ## Configuration

-The container expects a `config.txt` file in the current directory.
+The container expects a `data/config.txt` file in the current directory.
 The setup script will create this from the sample configuration if it doesn't exist.

 ### Volume Mounts

+- `data/`: Single directory containing:
-- `config.txt`: Your debbit configuration file (read-only)
+  - `config.txt`: Your debbit configuration file
-- `cookies/`: Directory for persistent browser cookies
   - `state/`: Directory for debbit state files
-- `logs/`: Directory for log files

 ## Features